vivzero/LG-14Z90N-hackintosh/README.md

 * USB-C connection is lost repeatedly after wake from sleep.
 * Thunderbolt: "No drivers are loaded."
 * HDMI output doesn't work at all.
+* Power chime is not working when using internal speaker.

 </details>